 - Turn on the ignition but do not start the engine.

-- Allow your scanner to power on.
+- Allow the scanner to power on.
 Go to the Control Unit and select the Airbag menu.

 - Scroll down to Read Codes.
 Review all the codes.

 - If codes are in STORED status, you can then proceed to clear the codes.
-If codes are PRESENT or PERMANENT, you will need to fix the issue before resetting the Honda airbag light with a scanner.
+If codes are PRESENT or PERMANENT, you must fix the issue before resetting the Honda airbag light with a scanner.

 Frequently Asked Questions